2025 Velestovo shootings: Shootings

 At around 17:30 CET (UTC+01:00) on 1 January 2025, a brawl erupted inside a bar in Cetinje.
-After the fight, a man identified as 45-year-old Aco Martinović (Ацо Мартиновић) left the scene and returned to his home to get his gun.
-Martinović returned to the restaurant and opened fire, killing four men and seriously wounding four others in Kafić Velestovo (Velestovo Tavern) Velestovo, Cetinje.
+After the fight, the gunman left the scene and returned to his home to get his gun.
+Martinović returned to the bar and opened fire, killing four men and seriously wounding four others in Kafić Velestovo (Velestovo Tavern), Velestovo, Cetinje.
 He then moved to another location, killing four more people.
 He escaped again and moved to two more locations, where he killed two children and two adults.
 Some of the dead included the owner of the bar and his two children, who were aged 8 and 13.

 Authorities blocked roads from Cetinje to search for the suspect, while special forces were deployed to assist.
 Several of the dead were later confirmed to have been killed in the village of Bajice.
 After being surrounded by police, the suspect shot himself in the head near his home, in the Cetinje suburb of Humci, and died while being transported to a hospital on the morning of 2 January.
 Several of the victims were transported to a hospital in Podgorica, with four in critical condition.

 Martinović had been detained in the past for possession of illegal firearms, as well as domestic violence.
 He had also received a suspended sentence in 2005 for violent behaviour.
 He was described as having drunk alcohol all day before the shooting.

-Police recovered a 9mm gun, 37 casings, and 80 additional rounds of ammunition from the gunman at the scene.
+Police recovered a 9mm handgun, 37 casings, and 80 additional rounds of ammunition from the gunman at the scene.

+Perpetrator

+The gunman was identified as 45 year-old Aco Martinović (Ацо Мартиновић) (c.
+1979 - January 1st 2025), who worked in a self-ran automobile paint shop in Cetinje, Martinović was unmarried and had no children.
+According to Montenegrin police records, Martinović had been known to law enforcement for two decades.
+His first documented criminal offense was in 2005, when he received a suspended sentence for violent behaviour.

+Martinović lived in the Bajice settlement near Cetinje.
+Distant relatives and neighbours described him as having been generally quiet and withdrawn in his daily life, they also noted that there were few indications in his regular routine to suggest he was capable of mass violence.

+Over the years, authorities noted "antisocial behavioral patterns".
+Following a search of his home which was conducted on 28 November 2022, two air rifles, 43 bullets in various caliber sizes, and IEDs were seized.
+After the search, police requested a psychiatric evaluation.
+Martinović was prescribed medical therapy through the local health center in Cetinje rather than being institutionalized in a specialized facility.